HangenYuu/SeeFood102/README.md

 - ✅ Convert the PyTorch Lightning checkpoint to ONNX weights and use ONNX Runtime for inference
 - ✅ Create the backend with FastAPI and a minimal HTML/Javascript frontend, allowing users to upload image and receive top-5 categories + probabilities
 - ✅ Containerize the backend with Docker
-- ✅ Store the Docker image in AWS Elastic Container Registry (ECR)
+- ✅ Store the Docker image in Digital Ocean Container Registry (DOCR)
 - ✅ Create a GitHub action to automatically construct the Docker image and push to ECR on pushing code to the GitHub repository.
-- ❌ Deployment - currently encountering issues.
-  - ❌ Intended options: Deploy the Docker image on AWS Elastic Container Service (ECS).
-    - Reason: ECS requires a cluster, task, and service.
-The cluster was created successfully, but the service creation was failed repeatedly.
-    - Possible remedy 1: Switch to a Lambda function.
-This does not allow for environment specification nor fastAPI easyness since I have to use Lambda function format.
-Because of issues with AWS based Docker image (SQLite 2 (really?) is installed while SQLite 3.8.3 at least is required for DVC) and with installing Lambda interface for external image, I abandoned this once I realized how big a time sink it is.
-    - Possible remedy 2: Switch to a different vendor (Digital Ocean, GCP, etc.) (requires more setup and getting started with the platform 😭 and possibly 💸). **I actually tried switching to Digital Ocean**.
-Now the workflow is SSH into a Droplet, build and run the Docker image within the Droplet every time a push happends.
-However, it still fails repeatedly ???
-This also gives me an idea for the third option.
-    - Possible remedy 3: Use an EC2 instance.
-This is inherently unscalable as using a Digital Ocean Droplet above.
-However, it is straightforward.
-Big problem though: is Docker installed within EC2?
+- ✅ Deployment on Digital Ocean with Kubernetes (DOKS).
-- ❌ Add to the GitHub action to automatically deploy the Docker image after construction
+- ✅ Edit the GitHub action to automatically deploy the Docker image after construction.
-- ❌ Setup monitoring with AWS CloudWatch logs, Elastic Search Cluster (to stream the logs), and a dashboard service (Kibana, Grafana, EvidentlyAI, etc.)
+- ❓ Setup monitoring - each cloud provider has their own monitoring process.
+Mature ones such as AWS have more tools developed on top of this (Kibana, Grafana, etc.).
+For Digital Ocean, it seems that the platform has built-in simple graphing for the Droplets and email alerts.
+I can also use add-ons.
+However, most options required me to integrate in the Droplet in the first place, which I have not (uh oh).

 For people looking to follow along the repo: